6.4: Enzyme Inhibition

 Time course model made using Virtual Cell (Vcell), The Center for Cell Analysis & Modeling, at UConn Health.
 Funded by NIH/NIGMS (R24 GM137787); Web simulation software (miniSidewinder) from Bartholomew Jardine and Herbert M. Sauro, University of Washington.
 Funded by NIH/NIGMS (RO1-GM123032-04)

-• I << KI, the dissociation constant for the EI complex
+- I << KI, the dissociation constant for the EI complex

-• I >> KI, the dissociation constant for the EI complex.
-Then download the data and determine the initial rate for each of the initial conditions.
+- I >> KI, the dissociation constant for the EI complex.
+Then, download the data and determine the initial rate for each of the initial conditions.

 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of human low molecular weight phosphotyrosyl phosphatase bound to a competitive inhibitor (5PNT)

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{5}\): Human low molecular weight phosphotyrosyl phosphatase bound to a competitive inhibitor (5PNT).
+Figure \(\PageIndex{5}\): Human low molecular weight phosphotyrosyl phosphatase bound to a competitive inhibitor (5PNT).
 (Copyright; author via source).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...XsEacG2tixDDi9

-Two specials cases of competition inhibition
+Two special cases of competition inhibition

 Product Inhibition

 Let's look at an enzyme that converts reactant S to product P. Since P arises from S, they may have structural similarities.
 For example, what if GTP was the reactant and GDP was a product?
 If so, then P might also bind in the active site and inhibit the conversion of S to P. This is called product inhibition.
-It probably occurs in most enzymes, and when it does occur it will start bending downward the beginning part of the progress curve for P formation.
+It probably occurs in most enzymes, and when it does occur, it will start bending downward at the beginning of the progress curve for P formation.
 If the product binds very tightly, it might cause a significant underestimation of the initial velocity (v0) or flux (J0) of the enzyme.
 Let's use Vcell to explore product inhibition.
 The model will explore two reactions:

-• E + R ↔ ER → E + Q (no product inhibition)
+- E + R ↔ ER → E + Q (no product inhibition)

-• E + S ↔ ES → E + P (with product inhibition)
+- E + S ↔ ES → E + P (with product inhibition)

-Note that the chemical equation above does not explicitly show the product P binding the enzyme to form an EP complex.
+The chemical equation above does not explicitly show the product P binding the enzyme to form an EP complex.
 An actual reaction diagram showing the inhibition of an enzyme by an inhibitor I and by the product P is shown in Figure \(\PageIndex{6}\) below.

 Figure \(\PageIndex{6}\): reaction diagram showing inhibition of an enzyme by an inhibitor I and by the product P